 Failed Billing Notifications

 You’re able to switch on failed billing notifications for subscriptions (recommended) and specify how often we should retry the payment in the Recover Settings page of your Paddle dashboard.
 For each failed billing attempt, customers will receive the following notification:

 Paused Billing Notifications

-As an alternative to cancelling a subscription when all payment attempts have failed, you can now choose to pause the subscription instead.
-This will give your customer a chance to resolve their payment issue in their own time and then re-start their subscription again.
+As an alternative to canceling a subscription when all payment attempts have failed, you can choose to pause the subscription instead.
+This will give your customer a chance to resolve their payment issue in their own time and restart their subscription again.

-When a buyer’s subscription is canceled they will receive an email which confirms the cancelation.
+When a buyer’s subscription is canceled they will receive an email that confirms the cancelation.
 As usual, any responses from this email go to our dedicated Buyer Support team.